Bill Bowrey: Biography

 Bowrey reached the quarterfinal of the Australian (international amateur) Championships in 1965 (losing to John Newcombe), 1966 (losing to Roy Emerson) and 1967 (losing to Emerson) and the US Open quarters in 1966 (losing to Manuel Santana).

 In 1966 he won the Sydney Metropolitan Grass Court Championships defeating Phil Dent, Dick Crealy, and Tony Roche in the final.

 He won the 1967 Newport Casino Invitational title defeating Ray Moore, Tom Gorman, and Owen Davidson in the final.

 At the 1967 US Open doubles, Bowrey and partner Owen Davidson lost the final to Newcombe and Roche in four sets.

 Bowrey was ranked world No. 8 in 1967 by the New York Times.

 At the end of 1967, Newcombe and Roche had signed professional contracts.
 Emerson, Santana and other European stars decided not to play in the 1968 Australian Championships (Emerson would turn pro on April 1, 1968), and Arthur Ashe, Clark Graebner, Stan Smith and Cliff Richey did not make the trip to Melbourne for the Australian Championships.
 Manuel Orantes and Juan Gisbert, who had played with Santana on the Spanish Davis Cup team in the Davis Cup Challenge Round in Australia at the end of 1967, decided to stay on and play at Melbourne.
 This reduced the quality of the field lined up for the 1968 Australian championships, which were held at Melbourne's historic Kooyong Lawn Tennis Club.
 Bowrey was the top seed.
 He defeated Mike Belkin in the quarterfinal and Barry Phillips-Moore in the semi-final.
 In the final Bowrey met Gisbert, ranked world No. 14, winning in four sets.
 A month after his Australian triumph Bowrey married the Australian women's player Lesley Turner, herself also a major champion, winner of the 1963 French Championships.

 The game went open in April that year and in May Bowrey won the Atlanta Invitation defeating Ron Holmberg in the final.
+In August 1968 he won the Bilbao International tournament against Allen Fox.